Not available for this page. Translations will display where available.

 • What activities should I avoid?

-What will my GP do in the future?
+What will my GP do in the future for my ankle sprain?

 Your GP may check on your ankle sprain again in the next two months after your first visit.
 If you still have pain and swelling, your GP may suggest you have some tests.
 Your GP may discuss how to ease back into sports and tape your ankle for support to prevent further sprains.
 Your GP can refer you to a physiotherapist if you need more support.